Phosphatidylinositol and Related Phosphoinositides

 6. The Phosphatidylinositol Cycle

-Phosphatidylinositol is at the centre of a cycle of reactions and intermediates that are involved in innumerable aspect of cellular signalling in animals (a similar cycle could be described for plants).
+Phosphatidylinositol is at the centre of a cycle of reactions and intermediates that take part in innumerable aspect of cellular signalling in animals (a similar cycle could be described for plants).
 These are discussed individually at length above, but it is useful to point out how each component forms part of a larger pattern.
-In brief as illustrated, the various synthetic and hydrolytic reactions involved in phosphoinositide metabolism can be considered to constitute a phosphatidylinositol cycle with enzymes located both in the endoplasmic reticulum and plasma membrane, so lipids have to be transferred across the cytosol in both directions between the two to complete the cycle, probably via adjacent membrane structures and facilitated by proteins of the phosphatidylinositol transfer protein membrane-associated family (PITPNM or nir2), which may channel phosphoinositide production to the required outcomes.
+In brief as illustrated, the various synthetic and hydrolytic reactions for phosphoinositide metabolism can be considered to constitute a phosphatidylinositol cycle with enzymes located both in the endoplasmic reticulum and plasma membrane, so lipids have to be transferred across the cytosol in both directions between the two to complete the cycle, probably via adjacent membrane structures and facilitated by proteins of the phosphatidylinositol transfer protein membrane-associated family (PITPs - PITPNM or nir2), which may channel phosphoinositide production to the necessary outcomes.

 The phosphatidylinositol cycle

-Phospholipase C and phosphatidylinositol-4-phosphate 5-kinase (PI4P 5K) are located in the plasma membrane, while the cytidine diphosphate-diacylglycerol synthase (CDS2) and phosphatidylinositol synthase are in the endoplasmic reticulum.
-The epsilon isoform of diacylglycerol kinase (DGKε) is located at contact sites between the endoplasmic reticulum and plasma membrane, but there are nine further isoforms with differing cellular and subcellular locations that may be involved in the cycle.
+Phospholipase C and phosphatidylinositol-4-phosphate 5-kinase (PI4P5K) are located in the plasma membrane, while the cytidine diphosphate-diacylglycerol synthase (CDS2) and phosphatidylinositol synthase are in the endoplasmic reticulum.
+The epsilon isoform of diacylglycerol kinase (DGKε) is located at contact sites between the endoplasmic reticulum and plasma membrane, but there are nine further isoforms with differing cellular and subcellular locations that may be needed at points in the cycle.
 Each turn of the cycle uses a great deal of energy and consumes three moles of ATP, together with cytidine triphosphate and inositol.
 If it is assumed that the pyrophosphate is hydrolysed by endogenous pyrophosphatases to inorganic phosphate, the cycle can proceed in one direction only.

 Factors such as membrane curvature must be considered, and the diagram is of necessity a considerable over-simplification.
 Many of the lipid intermediates can be precursors for other lipids, and for example, diacylglycerols are potential precursors for triacylglycerols while phosphatidic acid is a precursor for phosphatidylcholine and phosphatidylethanolamine.
 Each lipid intermediate is subject to remodelling of the acyl chains via the Lands cycle, and polyunsaturated fatty acids released can be utilized for eicosanoid production.
 A further by-product of the cycle is inositol triphosphate, which contributes to the regulation of intracellular calcium levels.